jexnator/starter-academic/content/authors/admin/_index.md

 title: Xavier Jeiziner
 email: "xavier.jeiziner@amanox.ch"
 ---
 Xavier Jeiziner is a Computer Science Student in his first year at Amanox Solutions in Switzerland.
 He studies according to a study method called practice-integrated bachelor's degree, which is carried out at Amanox for the first time.
-The main goal of this new concept is to combine the learned theory from school (FFHS) with the practice at the work in a 40/60% ratio.
+The main goal of this new concept is to combine the learned theory from the university of applied sciences (FFHS) with the practice at the work in a 40/60% ratio.
 He would like to bring in his skills in the Public Cloud Team.

 In his free time, he like to be in the Swiss mountains for a hike or a bike tour.
-Occasionally he also like to stay on a slack- or a Highline.
+Occasionally he also like to stay on a Slack- or a Highline.